jsr6720/goodreads-csv-to-md/posts/2016-11-09-marriage-rules.md

 ## My Review 5/5

+### Date Read
+2016/11/09

+### Date Added
+2016/10/11

-I really enjoyed this books content and format.
+My Thoughts: I really enjoyed this books content and format.
 More so than any other book you can find 5 or 10 rules that really speak to you and work them with your partner. <br/><br/>This book ha a heavy emphasis on family of origin relationships and many other common pirfalls. <br/><br/>

 ---